p6/p6.github.io/pages/2018-05-27-autoethnography-diy-deshastha-ashwathapura-part-iii.md

 Further so - the two new cousins found also matched on the Y-DNA haplogroup and by themselves shared autosomally as much as ~300cM.

-At this point, we must mention that Indians on 23andme don't usually respond - we don't know what neuroses and complexes cause this, but presumably some may fear it could exhume property disputes of the past or something questionable to that effect.
+Now, the generalized behaviour we have noticed is that Indians on 23andme don't usually respond - we don't know what neuroses and complexes cause this, but presumably some may fear it could exhume property disputes of the past or something questionable to that effect.
 Fortunately in the subject's case, one of the two aforementioned finds responded first and the other later on - leading to a series of offline meetings that brought forth some interesting discoveries.

 Brief History (by oral tradition):